spsancodes/Mind_AR_Experiments/README.md

 - Implementing voice commands and instructions in **multiple languages**.
 - Expands accessibility for students across different regions.

-🔗 **Integration with Learning Management Systems (LMS)**
-- Seamless integration with **Google Classroom, Moodle, and Blackboard**.
-- Auto-generates experiment reports for teachers and students.

 🖥️ **PC & AR Headset Support**
 - Expanding compatibility with **HoloLens, Oculus Quest, and AR glasses**.
 - Provides a full immersive experience for high-end devices.

-🔬 **AI-Powered Experiment Analysis**
-- AI-driven insights to **predict errors in experiments** and suggest improvements.
-- Virtual teaching assistant to answer student queries in real-time.

-🚀 **Open-Source Contribution & Community-Driven Expansion**
-- Encouraging developers and educators to contribute and create new features.
-- Making it a global platform for WebAR-based science education.

 ---